data-intelligence-for-health-lab/ai4ph-data-challenge-2024/README.md

 - Visualization Tools: Matplotlib, Seaborn, Plotly

 ## Challenges and considerations
-- Data Privacy: Ensure the collection and use of street-level images comply with privacy regulations and ethical standards.
-Here is some text with <span style="background-color: yellow;">Destroy the data after the completion of the summer institute! </span>.
+- Data Privacy: Ensure the collection and use of street-level images comply with privacy regulations and ethical standards. **Destroy the data after the completion of the summer institute!**

 ## Expected outcomes